MardaxTech/cleodoctra/README.md

 `firebase login`
 3. In your project folder, initialize Firebase Hosting `firebase init hosting`
-4. When asked to setup a project, select the "Use an existing project" option.
+4. When asked to set up a project, select the "Use an existing project" option.
 After which, select your project from the list.
-5. Then configure the public directory, in this case you should set it to "build".
+5. Then configure the public directory, in this case, you should set it to "build".
 6. next enter that you **do not** want to configure your website as a single-page app.
-7. Next you will be prompted to setup automatic builds.
-I would recommend to set this up.
+7. Next you will be prompted to set up automatic builds.
+I think it would be best to set this up.
 If so, follow the instructions provided by the console.
 8. After the setup is finished, run `npm run build`
 9. Finally, deploy your web app to Firebase Hosting by running `firebase deploy`